tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ```

 No, I did not accidentally paste something twice.
 When running the `await`
-command again a few seconds later, we are seeing the same object and thread
+command multiple times, we are seeing the same object and thread
 IDs.
 The object ID makes sense since in our [REPL](#command-options) we had the `await`
 command use the same object.
 However, the same thread ID wasn't something we
 intentionally set up.
 This shows us that we are reusing our thread.
 This is